National Budget of Bangladesh: Mustafa Kamal

 Mustafa Kamal presented four budgets amid global economic instability, and the COVID-19 pandemic.
 Kamal's budgets focused on strengthening the country's economy with several key measures: incentives for young entrepreneurs and remittance, enhancements in emergency healthcare, the abolition of the minimum surcharge system, and provisions for the legalization of black and laundered money.
 These initiatives are part of the broader goal to transition towards a “Smart Bangladesh.”
 Kamal presented his final budget during a period of global economic recession and post-pandemic recovery, with growing inflation and concerns about foreign currency reserves.

 Abul Hassan Mahmood Ali

 Abul Hassan Mahmood Ali presented the 2024-25 budget with a strong focus on addressing agricultural development, energy sector reforms, and healthcare enhancements amid ongoing economic challenges.
 The budget highlights a 40% increase in the agricultural development budget, a shift in priorities within the energy sector towards immediate infrastructure needs, and a 9% rise in healthcare spending.
 Additionally, it introduces tax reforms, including an increased tax rate for individual taxpayers, and measures to expand the net VAT.

+Salehuddin Ahmed

+Finance Adviser Salehuddin Ahmed presented a ৳7.90 trillion national budget for the 2025–26 fiscal year, the first under the post-July Uprising interim administration.
+Slightly lower than the previous year's budget, the plan established a total revenue collection target of ৳5.64 trillion (roughly 9% of GDP), expecting ৳4.99 trillion from the National Board of Revenue and ৳65,000 crore from non-tax sources.
+However, the proposal faced widespread critique from independent organizations for maintaining structural continuity with the outgoing Awami League administration's fiscal framework.
+The Centre for Policy Dialogue (CPD) argued that the stated philosophy of creating an "inequality-free society" lacked practical implementation, while economist Fahmida Khatun highlighted concerning cuts to the Annual Development Programme in education, health, and agriculture.

+Amir Khosru Mahmud Chowdhury

+Amir Khosru Mahmud Chowdhury presented a record ৳9.38 trillion national budget for the 2026–27 fiscal year.
+The budget set an overall revenue mobilization target of ৳6.95 trillion.
+The plan expects ৳6.04 trillion from the National Board of Revenue, ৳25,000 crore from non-NBR tax sectors, and ৳66,000 crore from non-tax revenue sources.